cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 VDAF Unsharding is identical to DAF Unsharding (cf. {{sec-daf-unshard}}):

-* `Vdaf.agg_shares_to_result(agg_param: AggParam,
-  agg_shares: Vec[Bytes], num_measurements: Unsigned) -> AggResult` is
+* `Vdaf.unshard(agg_param: AggParam, agg_shares: Vec[Bytes], num_measurements:
-  run by the Collector in order to compute the aggregate result from the Aggregators' shares.
-The length of `agg_shares` MUST be `SHARES`.
-  `num_measurements` is the number of measurements that contributed to each of the aggregate shares.
+  Unsigned) -> AggResult` is run by the Collector in order to compute the aggregate result from the Aggregators' shares.
+The length of `agg_shares` MUST be `SHARES`. `num_measurements` is the number of measurements that contributed to each of the aggregate shares.
 This algorithm is deterministic.

 The data flow for this stage is illustrated in {{unshard-flow}}.